THE SHIPYARD

 modular sections to allow quick conversion to variant designs as the

-operational and strategic environment changed in the post-General War
+operational and strategic environment changed in the post-General War period.

 Names: